p-ssanders/simple-pipelines/README.md

-#   PCF Automation
+#   Simple Pipelines

-This repository contains [Concourse](https://concourse-ci.org) pipelines that can create, and update PCF foundations using [Platform Automation](http://docs.pivotal.io/platform-automation).
+This repository contains simple [Concourse](https://concourse-ci.org) pipelines that perform single, atomic, yet interesting work related to the creation, and maintenance of PCF foundations using [Platform Automation](http://docs.pivotal.io/platform-automation).

 Currently there is only one environment: `sandbox`.